hollowverse-archive/hollowverse/secrets/README.md

     ```
     openssl aes-256-cbc -in ./sumo.json -out sumo.json.enc -K $ENC_KEY_SUMO -iv $ENC_IV_SUMO
     ```
-    Since these are store as secure variables, Travis will make sure they are never display in the build logs.
+    Since these are store as secure variables, Travis will make sure they are never displayed in the build logs.
 They will show up as `[secure]` instead of the actual value.

 Repeat the previous steps every time you need to replace the update file.